TEST 4: Testing The 1° POS Signal

 NOTE 2: This test requires that you turn the engine by hand (with the appropriate tools).
 Don't use the starter motor to test for the cam signal.

 IMPORTANT: The fuel pump fuse must be removed before attempting this test.
 You can find the location of the fuel pump fuse here: Fuel Pump Fuse Location

 OK, these are the test steps:

-Locate the GRN/BLK wire that connects to the female terminal labeled with the number 4 in the photo above.
+Locate the wire labeled with the number 4, in the photo above.

 Connect the black lead of the LED light to the battery negative (-) terminal.

 Turn the key ON but don't crank the engine.

 The LED light should be off.
 If the LED light is ON at this point, the the camshaft position sensor is bad.

 Slowly turn the engine by hand using the appropriate tools when you have everything set up.

 Remember, the fuel pump fuse must be removed before attempting this test.